Battleship (film): Accolades

-Video game
+In other media

 A video game based on the film, titled Battleship, was released in May 2012, to coincide with the film's international release.
-The game was published by Activision and developed by Double Helix Games for PlayStation 3 and Xbox 360, and developed by Magic Pockets for Nintendo Wii, Nintendo 3DS, and Nintendo DS.
+The game was published by Activision and developed by Double Helix Games for PlayStation 3 and Xbox 360, and developed by Magic Pockets for Wii, Nintendo 3DS, and Nintendo DS.

-Board game

 Hasbro released several new editions of the classic board game, including an update to the regular fleet versus fleet game and a "movie edition", featuring the alien vessels and a card-based play mode.